rahulbhatu/scratch-kubernetes/README.md

 # Deploy the code
-**Prerequiste** : To deploy the code we will need and existing kubernetes cluster or minukube to test this deployment. kubectl tool is required to deploy from command line utility.
+**Prerequisite** : To deploy the code we will need and existing kubernetes cluster or minukube to test this deployment. kubectl tool is required to deploy from command line utility.